parkersteinberg/nba-app/README.md

 <br>

-[^1]: Injury Insight's dataset is intentionally limited to a 10-season time span (2012-13 season through the 2021-22 season).
+[^1]: Injury Insights' dataset is intentionally limited to a 10-season time span (2012-13 season through the 2021-22 season).
 Future versions of this app will expand coverage to include real-time injury data as well as data from earlier NBA seasons